jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 Now to make matters worse, this appears to be a COMMON misconception..
 I purchased 2 different books to help with my Cocoa adventure, and EACH of them shows examples of -(void)dealloc..

 Memory management is a game of "put away your toys"...
-It appears General/NSApp goes to bed without picking up it's room<grin>..
+It appears NSApp goes to bed without picking up it's room<grin>..

 Apple should fix this..
 I don't buy the optimization argument either...
 REALLY we are expected to believe that?
 Come on...
 I have been programming for 25 years..
 I am not quite that gullible anymore.